Stollen: History

-Dresden Stollen festival
+Dresden stollen festival

 Every year the Stollenfest takes place in Dresden.
-This historical tradition ended only in 1918 with the fall of the monarchy, and started again in 1994, but the idea comes from Dresden's history.
+This historic tradition ended only in 1918 with the fall of the monarchy, and started again in 1994, but the idea comes from Dresden's history.

 Dresden's Christmas market, the Striezelmarkt, was mentioned in the chronicles for the first time in 1474.

 The tradition of baking Christmas stollen in Dresden is very old.
 Christmas stollen in Dresden was already baked in the 15th century.

-In 1560, the bakers of Dresden offered the rulers of Saxony Christmas Stollen weighing 36 lb each as gift, and the custom continued.
+In 1560, the bakers of Dresden offered the rulers of Saxony Christmas stollen weighing 36 lb each as gifts, and the custom continued.

 Augustus II the Strong (1670–1733) was the Elector of Saxony, King of Poland and the Grand Duke of Lithuania.
 The king loved pomp, luxury, splendour and feasts.
 In 1730, he impressed his subjects, ordering the Bakers’ Guild of Dresden to make a giant 1.7-tonne stollen, big enough for everyone to have a portion to eat.
 There were around 24,000 guests taking part in the festivities on the occasion of the legendary amusement festivity known as Zeithainer Lustlager.
-For this special occasion, the court architect Matthäus Daniel Pöppelmann (1662–1737), built a particularly oversized Stollen oven.
-An oversized Stollen knife also had been designed solely for this occasion.
+For this special occasion, the court architect Matthäus Daniel Pöppelmann (1662–1737), built a particularly oversized stollen oven.
+An oversized stollen knife was also designed solely for this occasion.

 Today, the festival takes place on the Saturday before the second Sunday in Advent, and the cake weighs between three and four tonnes.
 A carriage takes the cake in a parade through the streets of Dresden to the Christmas market, where it is ceremoniously cut into pieces and distributed among the crowd, in return for a small payment which goes to charity.
-A special knife, the Grand Dresden Stollen knife, a silver-plated knife, 1.60 m long weighing 12 kg, which is a copy of the lost baroque original knife from 1730, is used to cut the oversize Stollen at the Dresden Christmas fair.
+A special knife, the Grand Dresden Stollen Knife, a silver-plated knife, 1.60 m long weighing 12 kg, which is a copy of the lost baroque original knife from 1730, is used to cut the oversize stollen at the Dresden Christmas fair.

 The largest stollen was baked in 2010 by Lidl; it was 72.1 m long and was certified by the Guinness Book of World Records, at the railway station of Haarlem.